forhad-php/laravel/README.md

     $table->timestamps();
 });
 ```
 - Run the command `php artisan migrate`
+Note: I've faced with an error because of older version of PHP.
+So be sure with PHP latest version.
+- Now create table and input data via TablePlus
-- Now we need to redirect the Hello page to Controller.
+- Write this code `Route::get('/hello', 'App\Http\Controllers\HelloController@index');` into routs > web.php .
+To redirect the Hello page to Controller.
 Because we do not access the databse without controller.
-So write this code `Route::get('/hello', 'App\Http\Controllers\HelloController@index');` into routs > web.php
 -